google0101-ryan/OblivionEngine/README.md

 ## BUILDING

-For now, building Oblivion is a Linux-only endevour.
-First, ensure you have GCC, SDL3, and Vulkan properly installed.
-Then, simply run from within the repo:
+First, ensure you have a C++ compiler (like GCC or VS2022) and Vulkan properly installed.
+Then, simply run from within the repo via either `bash` or `powershell` depending on platform:
 ```sh
 mkdir build
 cd build